 Unfortunately, these several baby trees, like thousands of others all around, started out in life at what turned out to be a very wrong time.
 Every last one of them was soon browsed to death by an overly large Deer population.

 A log on its last legs

-Kathleen B. had a tree, a spruce just about as tall as she is, but after a long illness it died.
-It had been small, so on the last field trip she chose a new tree, a bigger one, but it is just as dead.
+Kathleen Burke had a tree, a spruce just about as tall as she was as a child, but after a long illness it died.
+It had been small, so on another field trip she chose a new tree, a bigger one, but it is just as dead.

 In fact, this tree has been dead so long its bark has all fallen off.
 But the bare wood isn’t quite bare — it has a hard black coating that looks like charcoal.
 Charcoal, however, would rub off on your fingers, and this doesn’t.
 Also, this is just a thin, smooth layer on the top of the wood.
 When wood burns, the charring penetrates inside.
 The log is whitish brown under the black coating.
 The picture at right shows tiny bumps on the black surface, which confirm that this black layer is a fungus, Ustilina vulgaris.

 A log can be hard to identify without the bark, but Macoun Club leaders know this one was a Sugar Maple, because we remember when it fell down.
 Rob had counted 109 annual rings in the stump.